monotomy/CYTHAR-Sequenzer/README.md

 # LICENSE

-This software are licensed under the GNU GPL version 3.
+This software is licensed under the GNU GPL version 3.
 See the file COPYING for details.

 # BUILDING